ethanb1996/zone-manager-client/README.md

 # How to run the client?

-1. Open cmd on the <project directory> and run: "npm run start"
+1. Open cmd on the project directory "zone-manager" and run: "npm run start"
 2. Open Your browser on http://localhost:4200

 # zone-manager-client